Pulmonary consolidation

-A pulmonary consolidation is a region of normally compressible lung tissue that has filled with liquid instead of air.
+A pulmonary consolidation is a region of normally compressible lung tissue that has been filled with liquid instead of air.
 The condition is marked by induration (swelling or hardening of normally soft tissue) of a normally aerated lung.
 It is considered a radiologic sign.
 Consolidation occurs through accumulation of inflammatory cellular exudate in the alveoli and adjoining ducts.
 The liquid can be pulmonary edema, inflammatory exudate, pus, inhaled water, or blood (from bronchial tree or hemorrhage from a pulmonary artery).
 Consolidation must be present to diagnose pneumonia: the signs of lobar pneumonia are characteristic and clinically referred to as consolidation.

 Signs

 Signs that consolidation may have occurred include: